pdefusco/spark_articles/spark_graph_frames/cai/spark_gf_cai.md

 # Summary & Next Steps

-Cloudera Machine Learning (CML) is a cloud-native service within the Cloudera Data Platform (CDP) that enables enterprise data science teams to collaborate across the full data lifecycle.
+Cloudera AI (CAI) is a cloud-native service within the Cloudera Data Platform (CDP) that enables enterprise data science teams to collaborate across the full data lifecycle.
 It provides immediate access to enterprise data pipelines, scalable compute resources, and preferred tools, streamlining the process of moving analytic workloads from research to production.
 In particular:

 * A CAI Workbench Session allows you to directly access and analyze large datasets, run code (like Python or R), build and train machine learning models, using the flexibility of Spark Runtime Addons to deploy Spark on Kubernetes clusters with minumum configurations, with your Spark version of choice.